digego/extempore/README.md

 The Extempore core team is [Andrew Sorensen](https://github.com/digego) & [Ben Swift](https://github.com/benswift).
 [Jim Kuhn](https://github.com/JimKuhn)
 contributed significant performance improvements, which are not reflected in the commit logs, but for which we are extremely grateful.
-Many others have also contributed to Extempore's ongoing development ([see the full list](https://github.com/digego/extempore/graphs/contributors)).
+Many others have contributed to Extempore's development ([see the full list](https://github.com/digego/extempore/graphs/contributors)).

 ## Docs & Community